God blessed us in all circumstances with Peter’s birth!

-I packed up my office and left my job on a Thursday afternoon.
+I packed up my office and left my job on a Thursday afternoon one week before my due date.
 All weekend I felt great and was looking forward to a few weeks of rest and quiet as I prepared to be a mother.
 I planned to finish my online birth class while I waited.
-I was at 39 weeks.

 That Sunday night, August 1st, we had a worship night and Bible study at our house.
 We built a bonfire and sang worship songs and prayed together in our backyard.
 We all chatted for a while afterwards, then said goodnight to everyone at about 9:00pm.

 Later that night, at 10:30pm, I was getting ready for bed.
 I stood up from the couch and felt something release, so I went to check.
 I had lost my mucus plug.
 I knew this wasn’t an indicator of how soon Peter would come, so I tried not to get too excited.
 I also started to feel some slight cramping.
 I didn’t think this was a good indicator either.
 My sister in law, who had given birth a couple months before, had been in prodromal labor for two weeks before my niece was born.
 I knew I could have a similar experience, especially as a first time mom.